google/rekall/docs/Manual/Plugins/Incoming/WinDNSCache.md

 ---
 abstract: Dump the windows DNS resolver cache.
-args: {hashtable: Optionally provide the hashtable, index: 'Should we use the index
+args: {hashtable: 'Optionally provide the hashtable (type: String)

-    (type: Boolean)
+    ', no_index: 'Should we not use the index (type: Boolean)

-    * Default: True'}
+    '}
 class_name: WinDNSCache
 epydoc: rekall.plugins.windows.dns.WinDNSCache-class.html
 layout: plugin